trenton-telge/DazedMTLTool/README.md

 * /src - The script files, the cogs of the machine, what creates the translation.
   * main.py - Responsible for determining what engine gets run based on user choices
   * rpgmakermvmz.py - Translation Script for the RPGMaker MV/MZ Engine.
-  * rpgmakerace.py - Translation Script for the RPGMaker MV/MZ Engine.
-(WIP)
+  * rpgmakerace.py - Translation Script for the RPGMaker ACE Engine.
+(Requires rvpacker to unpack rvdata files)
   * csvtl.py - Translation Script for CSV Files.
 Requires at least 2 columns to work.
   * textfile.py - Translation Script for Other game engines.
 (More of a custom script I change depending on the game)
 * .env.example - An example env file.
 This gets renamed to .env and holds your PRIVATE API and Organization key.
 Do not EVER upload this information.